Supporting Well-Being and Campus Safety

 What is BIT?

-The LRSC Cares Team is a behavioral intervention team at Lake Region State College that works to ensure a safe and supportive campus environment.
+The Cares Team is a behavioral intervention team at Lake Region State College that ensures a safe, supportive campus environment.
 The team identifies and assesses concerning behaviors, coordinates appropriate responses, and connects individuals to resources.
-While not a disciplinary body, it brings together staff from across campus to intervene early, support those in need, and reduce potential risks to the community.
+Though not a disciplinary body, it unites campus staff to intervene early, support those in need, and reduce community risks.

 Our goal: Intervene early, connect individuals to help, and keep our campus safe.